jm2826/Linux-Server-Configuration/README.md

      `sudo nano /etc/ssh/sshd_config`

      * Change the "Port 22" in the file to "Port 2200"
+     * Change code for Root Login to this: 'PermitRootLogin no'
      * Verify PermitRootLogin is no
      * Verify PasswordAuthentication is no